ahakimsheik7/100-nights-sfmc/README.md

 - Provide passengers with clear flight details.
 - Ensure compatibility across major email clients.
 - Maintain a visually appealing and accessible design.

 ---

-## 🧠 Features
-1. **Responsive Design**:
-   - The layout adapts to different screen sizes, ensuring a seamless experience on both desktop and mobile devices.

-2. **Background Image**:
-   - A visually appealing background image is used in the `.flight-info` section to enhance the design.

-3. **Flight Details**:
-   - Key flight information (e.g., passenger name, flight number, date, time, etc.) is displayed prominently in the `.boarding-pass` section.

-4. **Barcode**:
-   - A barcode is included at the bottom of the `.boarding-pass` section for easy scanning.

-5. **Accessibility**:
-   - High-contrast colors and readable font sizes ensure the template is accessible to all users.

----